 Each member of the Board shall be elected to a three-year term of service.
 Two or three members are elected each year through a secret ballot process at the annual meeting.
 Board positions are filled by candidates receiving a majority vote (50% +1).
 Elections are repeated, as necessary, until all Board positions are filled.

-A Nominating Committee will provide names of candidates for the Board.
+A Nominating Committee shall provide names of candidates for the Board.
 Any members who wish to run shall have their names added to the roster by contacting the Nominating Committee at least 75 days before the meeting.
-After such time, names will be added only if the potential candidate submits a petition to the Nominating Committee at least 60 days before the annual meeting.
-These petitions shall consist of signatures of members in good standing representing five percent of the total votes of AGYC.
+After such time, names will be added only if the potential candidate submits a petition to the Nominating Committee at least 45 days before the annual meeting.
+These initiative petitions shall consist of signatures of members in good standing representing five percent of the total votes of AGYC.
+Petitions must include member’s legible printed name, member’s signature and their lot address.
+Only one signature per lot is accepted.

 Desirable attributes for prospective Board members include:

 Available time to prepare, attend and actively participate in one Board meeting per month.